CodeSpace-Academy/ASE_2023_GROUP_A/README.md

 - Previewing recipes.
 - Viewing detailed recipe information.

-## Libraries
+## 📚 Libraries

-Our project utilizes the following libraries to power our application:
+Our secret recipe includes the use of these powerful libraries:

 - **@emotion/react@11.11.1**
 - **@fortawesome/fontawesome-free@6.4.2**